Audit: Governor improperly used COVID funds for salaries

 Sand said the state may be required to repay the money to the federal government.

-It isn’t the first time Reynolds has been found to have spent federal funds for nonapproved use.
+The audit isn’t the first time Reynolds has been found to have spent federal funds for nonapproved use.

-In December 2020 she had to return $21 million in COVID-19 relief money after using it to upgrade an outdated state information technology system.
+In December 2020, Reynolds had to return $21 million in COVID-19 relief money after using it to upgrade an outdated state information technology system.

 The funds were initially allocated for payments related to the state’s contract with Workday, a cloud-based human resources, finance and planning system being implemented to modernize the state’s IT infrastructure.
 Of the allocation, $4.45 million had already been spent.